Projects with health care

 4D Type 2 Diabetes Project

-SRP Diabetes has been helping develop this new collaborative project between Karolinska Institutet and Stockholm County Council with the aim of improving treatments of type 2 diabetes patients by strengthening the interaction between research and health care.
-See separate page for more information.
+SRP Diabetes helped develop this collaborative project between Karolinska Institutet and Stockholm County Council with the aim of improving treatments of type 2 diabetes patients by strengthening the interaction between research and health care.
+The 4D (4 diagnoses including Type 2 diabetes) project was active between 2013-2017 and resulted in several generalizable solutions.
+The solutions consist of new services, working methods or processes that all contribute in some way to better collaboration between patients, care and research.
+See separate page in Swedish for more information.